Ryan-7/Prototypal-Inhertiance/README.md

 console.log(john);
 ```

+An empty object exists on all functions called prototype.
+When objects are created from a constructor function, this is those objects' prototype:
 ```
-// An empty object, exists on all functions called prototype
-// When objects are created from a constructor function, this is those objects' prototype:
-// Person.prototype
+Person.prototype

 // All objects created from that function share the same prototype object, which means because of JS looking down the prototype chain, it will find the method to be used.
 // Called differential inheritance because nothing is copied, only 'linked'.